yuliiamok/Course-Project/README.md

 * Project - adding a new one
 * Task - adding new task
 * Scenario - logging user -> creating a project -> adding a tsk

-## Supported Browsers
-GUI tests can be executed in the following browsers:
-* Google Chrome
-* Mozilla Firefox

-## Table of Contents

-1. Introduction
-2. API tests
-3. Web UI tests
-4. Running on different browsers
-5. Allure report